TownyAdvanced/TownyProvinces/README.md

 2. To see the generated provinces, view your website-map.

 ## :arrow_forward: Admin Full Guide
-1. Assess suitability for map:
-   - TownyProvinces currently works best on "non-historical" maps (such as random Minecraft maps).
-   - At this time, townyProvinces does not work as well on "Historical" maps, such as "Earth".
-The main reason is because players on those maps often seek to build in historical locations, and province lines can cut through some of these locations.
-A few specific features are ticketed to enable manual map tweaking and drawing.
-2. Assess suitability for playerbase:
+1. Prepare Playerbase
    - The main benefit of TownyProvinces is for you, the server owner/staff, because it will reduce both your workload relating to claiming/overclaiming, and the toxicity you have to deal with on your server.
    - If you have a mature playerbase, they will easily understand this, however if you have a lot of younger players, you can expect them to struggle to understand why the benefit of improving your life is worth the cost of slightly curtailing their freedoms.
+   - Thus take care to keep players informed and bring them along, or you may face revolt!
+2. Protect Historical Locations
+   - If you are running a "Historical" map (e.g. "Earth"), make sure to protect important historical locations, to ensure border-lines don't run throught them.
+   - Do this by including the co-ordinates of those locations in your region def files. (for an example, see the automatically generate "Europe.yml".
+   - It may be approporiate to ask players which locations they want protected, to help ensure you don't forget any.
 3. Be aware of known technical issues:
-    - TownyProvinces does not yet support multiple Worlds (*so for example, you can't have provinces in the Nether*).
+    - TownyProvinces does not yet support multiple Worlds (*e.g. you can't have provinces in the Nether*).
 A fix is ticketed.
     - The Hexagonal dynmap view does not look right.
 A fix is ticketed.
     - On very large maps.
-TownyProvinces tends to "sit" on plenty of memory.
+TownyProvinces tends to "sit" on lots of memory.
 A fix is in development.
     - On provinces bordering 2 regions, the price can sometimes be too high.
 A fix is in development.
 As a workaround, edit the affected province files then run `tpra reload`.
-5. Configure
+4. Configure
    - Configure as many region definition files as you want, in /region_definitions.
    - Region definition files are evaluated in alpha-numeric order.
    - The first region definition file should be the size of the entire map.
    - After you have generated your regions, run `tpra landvalidationjob start`.
 This will automatically identify the biome constituents in the province, and adjust prices accordingly.
 It will also set each province type, as either Civilized, Sea, or Wasteland .
 Expect this to take a while; you can adjust the milliseconds before lookup in `config.yml`.
-   - After the Land Validation Job runs, expect to tweak a few regions for type and pricing.
+   - After the Land Validation Job runs, expect to tweak a few provinces for type, and a few regions for pricing.
 ## :keyboard: Admin Commands *(best run from console)*
 - `tpra region [regenerate] [<Region Name>]` -> Regenerate a region.
 - `tpra region [newtowncostperchunk] [<Region Name>] [amount]` -> Set the per-chunk new-town-cost for a region.